Accelerometer: Structure

-Conceptually, an accelerometer is a damped mass, a proof mass, on a spring.
-When the accelerometer experiences an acceleration, the mass is moved to the point that the spring can push (accelerate) the mass at the same speed as the casing.
-The measurement of the spring's compression measures the acceleration.
-The system is damped so that oscillations (wiggles) of the mass and spring do not affect the needed measurements.
-Because of the damping, accelerometers always respond in different ways to different frequencies of acceleration.
-This is called the "frequency response."
+A basic mechanical accelerometer is a damped proof mass on a spring.
+When the accelerometer experiences an acceleration, Newton's third law causes the spring's compression to adjust to exert an equivalent force on the mass to counteract the acceleration.
+Since the spring's force scales linearly with amount of compression (according to Hooke's law) and because the spring constant and mass are known constants, a measurement of the spring's compression is also a measurement of acceleration.
+The system is damped to prevent oscillations of the mass and spring interfering with measurements.
+However, the damping causes accelerometers to have a frequency response.

 Many animals have sensory organs to detect acceleration, especially gravity.
 In these, the proof mass is usually one or more crystals of calcium carbonate otoliths (Latin for "ear stone") or statoconia, acting against a bed of hairs connected to neurons.
 The hairs form the springs, with the neurons as sensors.
 The damping is usually by a fluid.
 Many vertebrates, including humans, have these structures in their inner ears.
 Most invertebrates have similar organs, but not as part of their hearing organs.
 These are called statocysts.

 Mechanical accelerometers are often designed so that an electronic circuit senses a small amount of motion, then pushes on the proof mass with some type of linear motor to keep the proof mass from moving far.
 The motor might be an electromagnet or in very small accelerometers, electrostatic.
 Since the circuit's electronic behavior can be carefully designed, and the proof mass does not move far, these designs can be very stable (i.e. they do not oscillate), very linear with a controlled frequency response.
 (This is called servo mode design.)

 In mechanical accelerometers, measurement is often electrical, piezoelectric, piezoresistive or capacitive.
 Piezoelectric accelerometers use piezoceramic sensors (e.g. lead zirconate titanate) or single crystals (e.g. quartz, tourmaline).
 They are unmatched in high frequency measurements, low packaged weight, and resistance to high temperatures.
 Piezoresistive accelerometers resist shock (very high accelerations) better.
 Capacitive accelerometers typically use a silicon micro-machined sensing element.
 They measure low frequencies well.

 Modern mechanical accelerometers are often small micro-electro-mechanical systems (MEMS), and are often very simple MEMS devices, consisting of little more than a cantilever beam with a proof mass (also known as seismic mass).
 Damping results from the residual gas sealed in the device.
 As long as the Q-factor is not too low, damping does not result in a lower sensitivity.